rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 {{< accordion title="What is the duration of my contract for cloud services?" col="in" href="accordion6" >}}

-Cloud services are provided on a month-to-month basis.
+We provide cloud services on a month-to-month basis.
 For more information, see the Rackspace [Cloud Terms of Service](https://www.rackspace.com/information/legal/cloud/tos).
 {{</ accordion >}}